-One of the cornerstones of quantum field theory is the \textit{cluster decomposition principle}.~\cite{WeinbergQFT} This principle asserts that widely separated scattering processes should be independent of each other.
-In other words, if two sets of particles are sufficiently far apart, their scattering processes factorize into independent terms in $S$-matrix.
+One of the cornerstones of quantum field theory is the \textit{cluster decomposition principle}~\cite{WeinbergQFT}.
+This principle asserts that widely separated scattering processes should be independent of each other.
+In other words, if two sets of particles are sufficiently far apart, their scattering processes factorize into independent terms in the $S$-matrix.
 We refer these processes as \textit{disconnected} processes.
 This requirement is essential for ensuring that local interactions do not produce unphysical, long-range correlations.

-In practice, the full $S$-matrix encompasses not only the genuine multi-particle interactions but also non-interesting contributions arising from the independent scatterings of subgroups (clusters) of particles.
+In practice, the full $S$-matrix encompasses not only genuine multi-particle interactions but also non-interesting contributions arising from the independent scatterings of subgroups (clusters) of particles.
 To extract the truly intrinsic $n$-particle effects, we isolate the part of the $S$-matrix that does not factorize into lower-order interactions.
 This is what we refer to as the \textit{connected} part of the $S$-matrix.
 The connected $S$-matrix element is defined recursively: We first define $\hat{S}_{p_1p_2,k_1k_2}^C$ for two-photon scattering, then use $\hat{S}_{p_1p_2,k_1k_2}^C$ to define $\hat{S}_{p_1p_2p_3,k_1k_2k_3}^C$ for three photon scattering.
 The aim is to subtract from the full matrix element all contributions that can be described as products of simpler, independent processes.

 In the photon scattering experiments, photons can either independently scatter off atoms or interact with other photons via the atoms.
 The $S$-matrix element encodes all the information of photon-atom, photon-photon interactions.
 Isolating the connected part of the $S$-matrix enables us to precisely extract the effects of $n$-body photon-photon interactions, which are characterized by a single overall momentum-conservation delta function.